Mehr History, Family Crest & Coats of Arms

 The surname Mehr was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they traditionally belong to the barony of Ikerrin.
 The family has retained this area as their homestead as over 50% of them come from here.

 This web page shows only a small excerpt of our Mehr research.
-Another 119 words (8 lines of text) covering the year 1172 is included under the topic Early Mehr History in all our PDF Extended History products and printed products wherever possible.
+Another 119 words (8 lines of text) covering the years 1172, 1551, 1635 and 1705 are included under the topic Early Mehr History in all our PDF Extended History products and printed products wherever possible.

 Mehr Spelling Variations